yoheikikuta/resume/README.md

 ## Experience

+**Amazon Web Services Japan** (202510 - Present)
+- To Be Written

-**Self-employment** (202409 - Present)
+**Self-employment** (202409 - 202509)
 - Research and Development Project (October 2024 - March 2025)
   - Participated in a national research initiative focused on evaluating LLMs.
   - Conducted comprehensive assessments of domain-specific and general-purpose Japanese LLMs.
-- AI-Driven Software Development Improvement Project (November 2024 - Present)
+- AI-Driven Software Development Improvement Project (November 2024 - July 2025)
   - Investigated cutting-edge paradigms in declarative AI development, utilizing tools such as Cursor, Devin, and MCP servers.
   - Regularly engaged in strategic discussions with executive leadership regarding the adoption of emerging AI technologies.
 - Technical Advisor (October 2024 - Present)
   - Acted as a strategic technical partner on topics spanning machine learning, generative AI, and organizational development.
   - Provided strategic and hands-on support in validating AI-related ideas, leading to PoC implementations such as image retrieval.
-- Book Writing Project – Theoretical Foundations of Generative AI (forthcoming August 2025)
+- Book Writing Project – Theoretical Foundations of Generative AI (published August 18, 2025)
   - Authored a book providing a deep, research-oriented understanding of generative AI by tracing its theoretical underpinnings back to the original foundational papers.

 **Ubie, Inc** (202004 - 202408)